-Vyke had a huge marketing budget for their flagship product, a PC-to-Phone app with the cheapest calling rates, where users would buy credit online with their cards.
-The flagship product, touted in the press and in their annual reports, however represented a small part of their actual revenues.
-The bulk of the business was cash calling products, which we sold through distributors in Africa and the Middle East.
-Less fancy than the high-tech-ish app advertised on buses and taxis in London, but lucrative for sure!
+Vyke had a vast marketing budget for their flagship product, a PC-to-Phone app with the cheapest calling rates, where users would buy credit online with their cards.
+That product, touted in the press and in their annual reports, however represented a small part of their actual revenues at the time.
+The bread-and-butter business was cash calling products, which we sold through distributors in Africa and the Middle East.
+Less fancy than the high-tech-ish app advertised on buses and taxis in London, but it was selling like hot cakes!

 Since 2008, I had been in touch with a Norwegian inventor based in Kenya.
 Jon Bøhmer had developed a range of innovative off-grid solar energy products, and was working to get a business up and running.
-Bøhmer gained some earlier fame in Norway, with notable previous successes in entrepreneurship.
-That made his project something worth considering.
+Bøhmer had gained some earlier fame in Norway in the 80s and 90s, with some notable successes in tech entrepreneurship.
 He needed funding for his project, though, and wasn’t ready for a commercial launch yet.